DestanT/we_rate_music_drf/README.md

 #### PlaylistDetail

 **Overview**
 The PlaylistDetail component is dedicated to handling all the logic of individual playlists.
 It displays the playlist's title, average rating, the owner's rating and description, and the number of times it has been rated in total.
-It also includes the Spotify logo, which allows users update the Spotify player URI and activate the Spotify player.
+It also includes the Spotify logo, which allows users to update the Spotify player URI and activate the Spotify player.

 **Key Features**

 - Data Fetching: Retrieves the data about the playlist based on the ID from the URL.
 - Ratings / Dynamic Updates: Allows users to rate the playlist and dynamic updates that calculate the average rating.
-- Dynamic Description Box: Displays a default text if the playlist owner has not added a description, will display the description if the owner has added one with the owners name as the author, and finally will also display the owners own rating of the playlist, if they have rated it.
+- Dynamic Description Box: Displays a default text if the playlist owner has not added a description, will display the description if the owner has added one with the owner's name as the author, and finally will also display the owner's own rating of the playlist, if they have rated it.
 - Edit Button: Appears if the user is also the owner of the playlist.

 #### PlaylistsPage